LetMyPeopleCode/InterviewQuestions/Data Structures - Remove Elements from a Linked List by Index/README.md

-# Data Structures - Remove Elements from a Linked List by Index
+# freeCodeCamp: Data Structures - Remove Elements from a Linked List by Index